Your iPhone can speak any text to you with these Accessibility settings

 - Tap the switch to turn it on.

-Tap Words, Sentences, or Words and Sentences to decide what kind of highlightd content should be spoken.
+Tap Words, Sentences, or Words and Sentences to decide what kind of highlighted content should be spoken.

 - Tap Underline or Background Color to designate the style of sentence highlight if you've selected either Sentences or Words and Sentences from the previous menu.